Temetias/homepage-2020/src/blog_content/managing-event-handlers-in-classes.md

 ## The Ugly Solution 🤮

 Okay then, let's bind the function.
 But then that needs to happen inside the lifecycle.
 And don't forget, we want to refer that bound function later to detach it!
-So we can't just go ```map.mouseDown.on(this.mouseDownHandler.bind(this))```, [Function.bind](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/bind) creates a new function and that's the function we want to be .offing later.
+So we can't just go ```map.mouseDown.on(this.mouseDownHandler.bind(this))``` because [Function.bind](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/bind) creates a new function and that's the function we want to be .offing later.

 So what we need to do is to have a separate variable for the function and alter that one.
 Something like this: